vtog/labGuides/source/ocp/node-mirror-registry.rst

 Prerequisites
 -------------

 #.
-Download the following tools and copy to destination cluster node.
+Download the following files and copy to the destination cluster node.

    .. attention:: These links download the most recent versions.
 In some cases
       you may want a specific version.